 Iron Mountain: 6 Miles Elevation 2601 feet

-You’ll find this trail head to this beautiful mountain at the intersection of CA- 67 and Poway Road.
-On the day we hiked it, we had a cool and slightly windy, yet sunny day with a little bit of moisture haze.
+You’ll find the Iron Mountain trail head at the intersection of CA- 67 and Poway Road.
+On the day we hiked it, the weather had a cool and a breeze, yet full of sun and haze.
 The entrance to the trail contains an iron awning that you walk through on a dirt path, then it takes you through a tree tunnel to get your mind set for adventure.

 Mt.
 Woodson: Backside Trail: 4.1 Miles Elevation 1220 feet

-We decided to hike the backside trail to see what Mt.
+One of the more popular hiking trails is at Mt.
+Woodson.
+We chose to hike the backside trail to see what Mt.
 Woodson was all about.
-Especially since we wanted to enjoy a more moderate level trail and not over do it for the weekend.
-This was a beautiful trail and we were complimented with a gorgeous sunny afternoon too.
+This is a beautiful trail and even more spectacular with a gorgeous sunny afternoon too.
 Parking for this trail is actually along CA-67; and it can be busy so be careful and be patient in looking for space to park.

-Then there is some steep inclinations as it reminded me of being on my stair stepper at the gym.
-I definitely encountered some heavy breathing, but that’s my kind of workout.
+The trail begins with easy groomed walkways lined with shrubs and tree shadows.
+Then you will soon encounter steep inclinations as it reminded me of being on my stair stepper at the gym.
+I definitely experienced a little heavy breathing, but that’s my kind of workout.

 Bernardo Mountain Summit Hike: 7.1 Miles Elevation 872 feet